MrAfitol/MapControl/README.md

  # The Duration of a Broadcast.
  GateLockdownBroadcastDuration: 10

- # This is the broadcast that shows up when you force a gatelockdown with a given time.
+ # This is the broadcast that shows up when you force a gatelockdown with a given time (%time% is the time in seconds you enter in the cmd).
  GateLockdownBroadcastwithTimer: "<b>The gates to surface have been locked down!</b>\n<i>Atleast for %time% seconds...</i>"

  # Are Tesla Gates enabled?
 (079 can always use them)